 Our results suggest that fish community structure is a driver of black spot disease prevalence at small spatial scales.
-We found negative relationships between site infection prevalence and total fish abundance as well as non-host abundance and the Gini-Simpson’s diversity index (Figure 5j–l).
+We found significant negative relationships between site infection prevalence and, non-host and total fish abundance (Figure 5j–l).
 These results support the dilution effect hypothesis.
 Since total fish abundance and non-host abundance are positively correlated (Appendix S2: Figure S1), we assume similar mechanisms explaining why lower prevalence was measured in transects with higher fish abundance.
 Several mechanisms, such as of community susceptibility and behavioural change in hosts (Ahn and Goater 2021), might explain how non-host abundance might reduce prevalence estimates in fish communities.
-More diverse communities (Gini-Simpson’s Diversity Index) in our system were less infected than more uniform communities.
 In our lake system, L. gibbosus dominates littoral communities and is the species with the highest infection prevalence across the landscape (Appendix S2: Table S12).
 The presence of competitor species (e.g., P. flavescens) in a lake or a site might decrease the overall prevalence of infection in the community by constraining pumpkinseeds sunfish’s behavior thus reducing encounter with cercariae.
 Indeed, Dargent et al. (2013) found that the presence and abundance of Gyrodactylus spp. (monogenean) were lower in hosts when they occur in mixed-species groups.

 CONCLUSIONS

 Understanding the processes explaining parasitic disease dynamics across scales is fundamental to predicting future infection and extinction risk in natural systems.
 Here, we investigated context-dependencies of fish community prevalence estimates of the black spot disease across multiple scales to elucidate the roles of sampling effort, sampling method bias, spatial occurrence patterns and environmental predictors in estimating host infection prevalence.
 Results suggested that prevalence is distributed in a non-random, heterogeneous way across the landscape with small sampling effort largely overestimating regional prevalence.
 We provide evidence for inconsistent method-induced bias in prevalence estimates at both the lake and landscape-scale, sometimes leading to high variation in prevalence estimates depending on the sampling method used.
 The fish sampling method also influenced the sampling effort needed to reach accurate landscape prevalence estimates, with observational snorkeling transects requiring the least amount to achieve accurate estimates.
 The best predictors of site-scale prevalence were local metrics such as water physico-chemistry and community structure metrics, suggesting that small-scale monitoring and management might be appropriate for future conservation strategies.
 Our findings also suggest that encounter dilution effects by host decoys or physical obstruction reduce infection prevalence in fish hosts.
 However, we observed non-linearity in these effects suggesting complex interactions that we could not disentangle with our approach.
 Therefore, we encourage more research across larger spatial and temporal scales to deepen our understanding of the processes linking these predictors to infection parameters for future integration into sampling surveys and conservation plans.

+SPECULATIONS

+Authors are aware that lumping, potentially, different parasite species together as “black spot causing trematodes” is an unusual approach that comes with many challenges since phylogenetics is unaccounted for.
+Patterns identified here should not be use to make predictions but rather stimulate reflections on the implications of context-dependencies in the estimation of infection metrics from field-based data sets.

 REFERENCES